-Stress is not only a huge factor in weight loss, but also many of life’s degenerative diseases.
+Stress is a huge factor in weight loss and many of life’s degenerative diseases.
 Understand your enemy

 So what is stress?